dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## Request-Response: Disadvantages

 * Tight coupling between client and service
-* Extending existing endpoints with more functionality is hard
+* Extending the application is challenging
 * Distributing data to several hundred endpoints is challenging
-* Scalability is challenging

 ## Publish-Subscribe